 See Note 2 on financial instruments regarding measurement of the fair value of contingent consideration in a business combination.
-The Group has recognized NIS 18,668 thousand of contingent considerations, of which NIS 9,613 thousand were regarded as provisional.
+As of December 31, 2021, 2022 and 2023, the Group has NIS 15,780 thousand, NIS 5,060 thousand and NIS 818 thousand, respectively, of contingent consideration.